José Clemente Orozco: The Final Cut

 Through a collaboration with the Orozco family in Guadalajara, the exhibition will include works of art late in the artist’s career.
 Many of these works from the 1940s have never been seen in the U.S. and illustrate the artist’s career-long interests in human history and politics, surrealism, symbolism, abstraction and the human form.
 The exhibition’s moveable works will reveal Orozco’s creative process and how he worked through the ideas and formal problems that appeared in his site-specific, monumental murals.
 The collective work will also consider what an artist’s last work can show about their progression and how it reflects upon or departs from their body of work.
 A catalog published by Temblores Publicaciones will accompany this exhibition with new scholarship written about his final years.

-“José Clemente Orozco: The Final Cut” is supported by the Diane and Bruce Halle Foundation and sponsored by the Andrew B. Kim & Wan Kyun Rha Kim Family Foundation.
+"José Clemente Orozco: Final Cut" is supported by the Diane and Bruce Halle Foundation and is sponsored by the Andrew B. Kim & Wan Kyun Rha Kim Family Foundation and Armstrong-Prior, Inc. with additional partners including the Consulate General of Mexico in Phoenix.

 To ensure the well-being of all our visitors and staff, we ask that you please comply with our new ASU and city guidelines to keep all of us safe.
 Reserve your free timed-entry tickets and learn more about our new guidelines before visiting.